 Success doesn’t come overnight.
 You can’t just start a business with an idea and wait for it to grow on its own.
 If you have laid the foundation of a business, then it has to be nurtured very carefully.

 A business’s development goes through various phases facing difficulties and challenges.
 Today’s challenge might be different from yesterday’s, so you have to be prepared for it.

-If you thoroughly research before starting a business, you will find seven initial and aftermost stages of business growth.
+If you thoroughly research before starting a business, you will find eight initial and aftermost stages of business growth.
 You don’t know what exactly is coming for you, but at least you can anticipate the upcoming challenges you will face.